-Entourage : Hollywood 101 with Ari Gold & The Boys!
+Entourage Movie Review : Hollywood 101 with Ari Gold & The Boys!

 A movie star, a manager, a driver, an annoying brother & the one person who babysits them all.
 Yes!
-Entourage and self loathing is back and so are films and their filthy, irritating process of making.
+Entourage (The Movie) and self-loathing is back and so are films and their filthy, irritating process of making.
 4 years after the show ended, Entourage the movie picks up from right there.
-Vince is out of his 9 day long marriage, Ari Gold is now a studio head, Eric ‘E’ is having a baby while he roams around town getting laid to younger, bouncier and hotter chicks, Turtle has a beach side house to his name and Drama is still struggling.
+Vince is out of his 9-day long marriage, Ari Gold is now a studio head, Eric ‘E’ is having a baby while he roams around town getting laid to younger, bouncier and hotter chicks, Turtle has a beachside house to his name and Drama is still struggling.

 The film has all the possibly thrills to form a good 4 to 5 episodes of the show and it’s exactly what you expect it to be.
 It’s simple, enjoyable and lovely to pervert-at.
 For something that could have only sucked big time, Entourage manages to propose a toast for all the long earned fans.
 It’s a gateway for people to walk through the streets of Hollywood in an after-party sort of setting.
 Every now and then the movie will make you feel like you’re back to your binge-watching days when Ari Gold starts punching pictures to the ground or when Drama has a mental breakdown.
 Having said that, the film is a bit convoluted, most of it will not make sense if you start putting your head to it.
 Doug Ellin’s film feels like a satire on Hollywood in some ways but the sad part is, he is never trying to satirize it.
 He is just trying to have fun with all the people who made his life, a special one.